- Fantastic Team

 - You buy into a proven and successful business model

-You are not required to come up with an original business idea or think of a business plan, as you will be investing into something that has been already proven to work.
+You are not required to come up with an original business idea or think of a business plan, as you will be investing in something that has been already proven to work.
 You’ll be presented with a business model that runs effectively on established processes.
 There’s no need for you to build a brand.

 - Financing your franchise is often much easier than starting up a small business